camielverdult/APC-Library/README.md

     }
 ```

-These functions speak for themselves as they simply return one member variable, which can then be used separately.
+These functions speak for themselves as they simply return one member variable.